Armorial of county councils of England: Changes after 1996

-By 1995 all the remaining non-metropolitan county councils except Dorset were using official arms.
+By 1995 all the remaining non-metropolitan county councils were using official arms, the last being Dorset, to whom the predecessor Dorset County Council's arms were transferred on 24 February of that year.
 From 1996 a piecemeal reform of local government meant the abolition of a number of county councils.
 It also recreated Worcestershire county council, who regained the use of the former county council arms.
 The unitary authority of Herefordshire, a county for ceremonial purposes, also gained the use of the old county council arms.
 Among the unitary authorities created was East Riding of Yorkshire.
 However this had a very different area to the pre 1974 East Riding and so was not allowed to take over the old arms.
 The council did obtain a grant of new arms.
 Rutland district became a unitary authority and ceremonial county, retaining the coat of arms that had been transferred from the previous county council.
-Dorset became a unitary authority in 2019, and has yet to apply for a formal transfer.